Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Numerical Results

 \subsection{Numerical Illustrations}

 Below, we provide simulations of a few different statistics comparing the $n$-particle process to the limiting mean-field process.
-For each statistic, we provide a figure of 3 or 4 plots.
-In each figure, Figure (a) describes the evolution of the statistic in question over 100 time steps for all values of $n$ in $\{10,20,50,100,200,500,1000\}$.
-Figure (b) displays the same statistic but restricted to larger values of $n$: $n \in \{200,500,1000\}$.
-Figure (c) displays the average value of the statistic in question for each value of $n$.
+For each statistic and each of $R=20$ reference measures, we calculate the average value of the statistic over $M = 100$ conditionally i.i.d. samples of the coupled particle system constructed using the reference measure.
+In this way, we obtain an i.i.d. sample of $20$ values of the statistic at each time.
+We report the mean value of these samples as the value of the statistic.
+Then, when needed, we use $t$-statistics to construct $95\%$ confidence intervals.
+Each statistic is accompanied by 3 or 4 figures.
+For each statistic, Figure (a) describes the evolution of the statistic in question over 100 time steps for all values of $n$ in $\{10,20,50,100,200,500,1000\}$.
+Figure (b) displays the same statistic but restricted to the $n = 1000$ along with a 95\% confidence band to display the spread of our data.
+Figure (c) displays the average value of the statistic in question for each value of $n$ along with error bars signifying 95\% confidence.
 The average is taken over all iterations of the simulation and at all times after the first 20 time steps.
 We remove the first 20 time steps to better measure each of our statistics at stationarity.
 For convenience, we use a log scale for $n$.
 Lastly, Figure \ref{fig::trianglePlot}, which measures the triangle density of the network, includes a fourth plot comparing the triangle density of the network to the triangle density of an Erd\"{o}s-R\`enyi plot with the same density as our network.